 Begins the Fiori series with gaffer Joey DeCamp for the opening exhibition at Tacoma Art Museum's new building.
-Museum designs a permanent installation for its Chihuly collection.
+Museum dedicates a permanent space for its Chihuly artwork.
 Chihuly at the Conservatory opens at Franklin Park Conservatory, Columbus, Ohio.
-Chihuly Drawing is published by Portland Press.

 Chihuly at the V&A opens at Victoria and Albert Museum, London.
 Groups a series of Chandeliers for the first time, as an installation for Mayo Clinic in Rochester, Minnesota.
 Presents his first major glasshouse exhibition, Chihuly in the Park, a Garden of Glass at Garfield Park Conservatory, Chicago.
 Artist Italo Scanga dies after more than three decades as friend and mentor.

-Designs and exhibits Crystal Tree of Light for White House Millennium Celebration; it will be installed later at Clinton Presidential Center, Little Rock, Arkansas, in 2004.
+Designs and exhibits Crystal Tree of Light for White House Millennium Celebration; it will be installed at Clinton Presidential Center, Little Rock, Arkansas, in 2004.
 Creates La Tour de Lumière sculpture for Contemporary American Sculpture exhibition in Monte Carlo.
 More than one million visitors enter Tower of David Museum to see Chihuly in the Light of Jerusalem 2000, breaking the world attendance record for a temporary exhibition during 1999-2000.
-Chihuly Projects is published by Portland Press and distributed by Harry N. Abrams, Inc.

 Participates in Sydney Arts Festival in Australia.
 A son, Jackson Viola Chihuly, is born February 12 to Dale Chihuly and Leslie Jackson.
 Two large Chandeliers are created for Benaroya Hall , home of Seattle Symphony.
 Chihuly's largest sculpture to date, the Fiori di Como, is installed in Bellagio lobby in Las Vegas.
 Completes a major installation for Atlantis on Paradise Island, Bahamas.
 PBS stations air Chihuly Over Venice, the nation’s first high-definition television broadcast.

 Expands work with experimental plastics he calls Polyvitro in his newly renovated Ballard Studio.
-Chihuly is designed by Massimo Vignelli and copublished by Harry N. Abrams, Inc., New York, and Portland Press, Seattle.
+Chihuly is designed by Massimo Vignelli and copublished by Harry N. Abrams, Inc., and Portland Press.
 Travels to Japan to blow glass at Niijima Glass Art Center and creates several temporary outdoor Float installations.
-Continuing to other countries with historical glass traditions, he blows in a factory in Vianne, France, making use of its industrial molds as a starting point for new ideas.
+Continuing to other countries with historical glass traditions, he makes use of the industrial molds at a factory in Vianne, France, as a starting point for new ideas.

 After a blow in Monterrey, Mexico, Chihuly Over Venice culminates with fifteen Chandeliers installed around Venice.
 Kemper Museum of Contemporary Art in Kansas City, Missouri, is the first venue for a national tour of Chihuly Over Venice.
 Chihuly purchases a building in Seattle's Ballard neighborhood for use as mock-up and studio space.
 Makes a major installation for Academy of Motion Picture Arts and Sciences Governor’s Ball after Academy Awards ceremony in Hollywood, California.
 Creates his first permanent outdoor installation, Icicle Creek Chandelier, for Sleeping Lady resort in Leavenworth, Washington.